simplymichael/symfony-web-scraper/README.md

   Now I prefer to think of it as just a convenience that allows us to add a resource and process and parse it without waiting for the cron schedule timer to come around.

+### Exceptions
+The app currently cannot read news from Single Page Applications (SPAs).
+I am currently having issues installing and setting up the chrome driver and browser needed by the `symphony/panther` client which is able to work with SPAs.
+I currently settled for the Goutte client instead, which works with non-SPA pages.
+I am still working on getting the Panther client working, however, and I can submit an updated version when it is done, if I am asked to.

 ### App Users
 The app implements three authentication account details configurable via the *.env* file.